cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ## decaf448 group operations {#functions448}

-This section describes the implementation of the external functions exposesd by the decaf448 prime-order group.
+This section describes the implementation of the external functions exposed by the decaf448 prime-order group.

 ### Decode {#decoding448}